x-t/serverless-gdrive-twitter/README.md

 $ docker run -t --rm --env-file prod.env 3horsepowerv8.slim
 ```

-Now you have a ~130MB container.
+Now you have a smaller image.

 ### On your own machine